 - Choose a Cricut Infusible Ink Blank such as a t-shirt, tote or tile coaster.

 - Create a design using Cricut Design Space and your Cricut machine.

 - Cut transfer material into a design, draw with the Infusible Ink pens or create a combination.

 - Apply your new design onto the blank by heat setting with the EasyPress 2.

 Keep in mind, each project will have it's own specific steps.
 Make sure to follow best use instructions, available at InfusibleInk.com.
 I'll be sharing full tutorials, to really dive in and show you how to use this cool product.

 Where to Buy Infusible Ink

-Infusible Ink is currently only available at Michael's Stores.
-You can purchase online or visit your local store.
+Look for products at Joann, Michaels, Cricut online and more.
+Purchase online or visit your local store.
 There's a wide selection of products available and if you visit in-store, you can see most of the patterns and blanks first hand.
 I went to a few different stores to see how easy it would be to find the product.
 In each store there's an aisle display that you can walk entirely around.
 Each side features a different set of the Infusible Ink product line.
 Most the stores I went to, this product display was right in front of the main entrance, however, some stores have the display set closer to the Cricut aisle near scrapbooking.
 Take a look at the video below.

 More About Infusible Ink